 "You have heard that it was said, 'Love your neighbor' and 'hate your enemy.'
 But I say to you, love your enemy and pray for those who persecute you, so that you may be like your Father in heaven, since he causes the sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.
 For if you love those who love you, what reward do you have?
 Even the tax collectors do the same, don't they?
 And if you only greet your brothers, what more do you do?
 Even the Gentiles do the same, don't they?
 So then, be perfect, as your heavenly Father is perfect.
 (Matthew 5:43-48 NET)

 Jesus ordered us to be perfect just like our Father God.
 So, how do we attain that level of perfection?
 I am glad you asked!
 Note the context and the content of this order from Jesus.
 He was teaching the Jewish people in what would later be referred to as the Sermon on the Mount.
 The transliterated Koine (i.e., common) Greek word for "perfect" in this passage is teleios which means here in this verse "to grow to maturity."
-Furthermore, in context believers are not being told here in this verse to be without sin (1) like God but specifically, are told to grow into the maturity of the kindness of God who provides sun and rain for both saved and unsaved people (e.g., the crops of saved and unsaved farmers).
+Furthermore, in context believers are not being told here in this verse to be without sin (1) like God but specifically, are told to grow into the maturity of the kindness of God who provides sun and rain for both saved and unsaved people (e.g., for the crops that provided the livelihood of both the saved and unsaved farmers).